Stanley-Okwii/send-it-v2/README.md

-# send-it-v2
+# send it v2
-The react version of the send it web application
+A react version of the send it web app